 Impact on the Mongol Successor States

-After Genghis Khan’s death in 1227, the empire was divided among his sons and grandsons, but the military system he created continued to dominate.
+After Genghis Khan’s death, the empire was divided among his sons and grandsons, but the military system he created continued to dominate.
 The Yuan dynasty in China, the Ilkhanate in Persia, the Chagatai Khanate in Central Asia, and the Golden Horde in Russia all employed Mongol military tactics.
 The Golden Horde, in particular, terrorized Eastern Europe for decades, using the same combination of mobility, feigned retreats, and psychological warfare.
 The Mongol invasion of Russia (1237–1240) destroyed the Kievan state and shaped Russian military thinking for centuries: later Russian princes, such as Ivan III and Ivan IV, borrowed Mongol methods of taxation, espionage, and cavalry warfare to build their own centralized state.
 The yam system was adopted by the Russian Tsardom as the yamskaya gonba (postal service), while Chinese armies under the Yuan integrated Mongol cavalry into their traditional infantry formations.

 Influence on Islamic Armies